 Funding recipients and beneficiaries, but not the intermediary, must be located in an eligible rural area.
 The physical location of the recipient's office that will be receiving the financial and technical assistance must be in an eligible rural area.
 If the recipient is a low-income community, the median household income of the area where the office is located must be at or below 80% of the state or national median household income, whichever is higher.

-Under this funding opportunity, rural and rural area is defined as any area other than:
+Under this funding opportunity, rural and rural area are defined as any area other than:

 To determine if a specific address is designated as rural for this funding opportunity, check eligible addresses using the Rural Business Services Property Eligibility Tool.

-Eligible intermediaries must have been legally organized for a minimum of 3 years and have at least 3 years experience working with private nonprofit community-based housing and development organizations, low-income rural communities, or tribal organizations in the areas of housing, community facilities, or community and economic development.
+Eligible intermediaries must have been legally organized for a minimum of 3 years and have at least 3 years' experience working with private nonprofit community-based housing and development organizations, rural communities with low-income, or tribal organizations in the areas of housing, community facilities, or community and economic development.

 Geographic Coverage